Automatically generates Gatus endpoint configs from Kubernetes HTTPRoute, Ingress, and Service resources

 The sidecar can operate in different modes based on your needs:

-1. Automatic Mode: Use --auto-routes, --auto-ingresses, or --auto-services to automatically process all resources of that type
+1. Automatic Mode: Use --auto-httproute, --auto-ingress, or --auto-service to automatically process all resources of that type

 2. Annotation-Based: Without the auto flags, only resources with specific annotations are processed